BUSINESS COMPLIANCE

 • trade promotions

-As part of the services offered by Ramsden Lawyers’ business team, our Gold Coast firm offers clients advice on compliance audits and how to implement best practice risk management policies and procedures to avoid inquires being launched against your business.
-That being said, in the event of a compliance audit, our lawyers walk you through your rights and obligations to ensure the best outcome possible.
+As part of the services offered by Ramsden Lawyers’ business team, we are dedicated to supporting you with expert advice on compliance audits and how to implement best practice risk management policies and procedures to avoid inquiries being launched against your business.
+That being said, in the event of a compliance audit, our lawyers will walk you through your rights and obligations to ensure the best outcome possible.

-Our Gold Coast business lawyers are focused intently on the future of legal practice, particularly as it relates to digital compliance standards.
+Our business lawyers are focused intently on the future of legal practice, particularly as it relates to digital compliance standards.
 Ramsden Lawyers regularly advises on the impacts of technology on contract construction, regulatory impacts to the way you conduct your business online and the impact of digital disruption on how business is conducted more generally.
-Ramsden Lawyers is at the forefront of cybersecurity as it becomes a more heavily regulated space.
+Our team is at the forefront of cybersecurity as it becomes a more heavily regulated space.
 We have the experience to advise clients ranging from individuals to large corporate entities on the significance of cybersecurity laws and policies.

 In particular we assist clients to achieve compliance in regards to the way they deal with the confidential and sensitive information they obtain during the course of business from their suppliers and customers.
 The most basic step for many small businesses is establishing a legitimate and credible terms and conditions policy to accompany any website that captures or requests the personal information of customers as part of a membership or online community program.